Ceque system

-The ceque or siq'i system (siqi, siq'i, /quz/, /quy/) was a series of ritual pathways leading outward from Cusco into the rest of the Inca Empire.
+The ceque or seq'e system (seq'e, /quz/, /quy/) was a series of ritual pathways leading outward from Cusco into the rest of the Inca Empire.
 The empire was divided into four sections called suyus.
 In fact, the local name for the empire was "Tawantinsuyu," meaning "four parts together."
-Cusco, the capital, was the center and meeting point of these four sections, which converged at Qurikancha, the temple of the sun.
-Cusco was split in half, Hanansaya to the north and Hurinsaya to the south, with each half containing two of the four suyus.
-Hanansaya contained Chinchaysuyu in the northwest and Antisuyu in the northeast while Hurinsaya contained Qullasuyu in the southeast and Kuntisuyu in the southwest.
+Cusco, the capital, was the center and meeting point of these four sections, which converged at Qorikancha, the temple of the sun.
+Cusco was split in half, Hanansaya to the north and Urinsaya to the south, with each half containing two of the four suyus.
+Hanansaya contained Chinchaysuyu in the northwest and Antisuyu in the northeast while Urinsaya contained Qollasuyu in the southeast and Kuntisuyu in the southwest.
 Each region contained 9 lines, except for the Kuntisuyu, which had 14 or 15.
-Thus a total of 41 or 42 known pathways radiated out from the Qurikancha or sun temple in Cusco, leading to shrines or wak'as of religious and ceremonial significance.
+Thus a total of 41 or 42 known pathways radiated out from the Qorikancha or sun temple in Cusco, leading to shrines or huacas of religious and ceremonial significance.

 Wak'as

 Wak'as (also spelled huaca) were spots of ceremonial, ritual, or religious significance arranged along pathways called siq'is.
 Some wak'as were natural features, such as springs, boulders, or caves, while others were man-made features like buildings, fountains, or canals.
-The number of wak'as on each line varied, typically from 3 to 13 or more per siq'i.
+The number of wak'as on each line varied, typically from 3 to 13 or more per seq'e.
 Certain people from specific kin groups were designated as caretakers for each wak'a.

 Organization

-The siq'i lines originate at the Qurikancha and travel, in relatively straight pathways, to the edges of the land added to the Inca empire by Pachakuti.
+The seq'e lines originate at the Qorikancha and travel, in relatively straight pathways, to the edges of the land added to the Inca empire by Pachakutiq.
 Four of the lines correspond to four main branches of the Inca road system.
 Every line was tended to by a particular social group, and the line's character was determined by the wak'as that fell along its path and what could be sacrificed there, calendric and astronomical events associated with it, and sometimes a description of the environment it passed through.
-The location of the wak'as appears to dictate the path of the siq'i line, not the other way around.
-Siq'is may be relatively straight or have segments that are straight, but the paths frequently curve or zigzag.
-However, siq'i lines do not generally cross over one another.
+The location of the wak'as appears to dictate the path of the seq'e line, not the other way around.
+Seq'es may be relatively straight or have segments that are straight, but the paths frequently curve or zigzag.
+However, seq'e lines do not generally cross over one another.
 The lines are also thought to show the social and political organization of Cusco, specifically the Inca and non-Inca ayllu groups and where the border of each group's territory lies.
-The siq'i lines often follow springs or canals, which were naturally occurring markers of irrigation districts.
+The seq'e lines often follow springs or canals, which were naturally occurring markers of irrigation districts.